 This blog breaks down the details of how your small business can start a CSR program while outlining the benefits you can experience when you start making CSR a priority.

 Why Your Small Business Should Prioritize Social Responsibility?

 It doesn’t matter if you have a business with 2 employees or 200.
 There are lots of reasons to start making corporate social responsibility a priority at your small business, including the following:

 One of the benefits of having a small business is the fact that it’s easier to get a greater number of employees involved in your CSR programs.

 In the case of enterprise-level businesses, a designated department usually makes all the CSR-related decisions.
-However, with a small business, your employees can have a voice in what initiatives your business supports—allowing them to support causes they care about.
+However, with a small business, your employees can have a voice in what initiatives your business supports—directly connecting with local causes they care about.

 After all, employees should be at the heart of your corporate social responsibility programs.
 Encouraging input, incorporating feedback, and creating an environment open to CSR ideas connects employees to your business on a values-based level and maximizes your impact on local communities.

 Engaged employees are also less likely to change employers and work for one of your competitors.
-A decreased employee turnover saves you from having to invest more money in the recruiting and hiring process to make up for lost productivity.
+A decrease in employee turnover saves you from having to invest more money and time in the recruiting process to make up for lost productivity.